 Our local grocery store has shopping carts that are outfitted with a blue seated section at the back of the cart.
 They are heavy and slightly hard to maneuver through the produce section but they fit my four kids perfectly.
-Teresa's carrier carseat lays snugly across the front of the cart.
-James sits in the traditional basket seat spot.
-Lydia and Bennet perch in the blue seats.
+Resa's carrier carseat lays snugly across the front of the cart.
+JF sits in the traditional basket seat spot.
+L and Ben perch in the blue seats.
 That cart is actually a dream come true for me because I'm not sure I'd be able to grocery shop as effectively without it.

 However, it is when we are loaded in that cart that I get the most comments.

 "You've got your hands full."

 "You're reminding me of things that I'm glad are distant memories."

 "You have no room for your groceries!"